 - 12) Academic dishonesty in an academic course or program.
 Academic misconduct generally refers to behavior in which an individual cheats, plagiarizes, or otherwise falsely represents someone else's work as their own.
 Forms of academic misconduct include, but are not limited to: - i.
-Cheating (accessing or using unauthorized materials or information) During any academic evaluation activity, using or attempting to use unauthorized materials, information, notes, study aids, or other devices or information from another student or student's paper; during any academic evaluation activity, any unauthorized communication of information, including collaborating, contrary to the requirements of a course, with others (who may or may not be students) in work to be presented; altering graded work after it has been returned, then submitting the work for reevaluation and re-grading; tampering with the academic work of other students; receiving an answer to an exam from another student during an examination or communication of answers to an exam with other students; this includes allowing other students to copy off one's exam during a test; tampering with an examination after it has been corrected. - ii.
+Cheating (accessing or using unauthorized materials or information) During any academic evaluation activity, using or attempting to use unauthorized materials, information, notes, study aids, or other devices or information from another student or student's paper; the use of artificial intelligence (AI) software or tools in homework, quizzes, tests, discussions, essays, and other assignments unless otherwise authorized by the course instructor; during any academic evaluation activity, any unauthorized communication of information, including collaborating, contrary to the requirements of a course, with others (who may or may not be students) in work to be presented; altering graded work after it has been returned, then submitting the work for reevaluation and re-grading; tampering with the academic work of other students; receiving an answer to an exam from another student during an examination or communication of answers to an exam with other students; this includes allowing other students to copy off one's exam during a test; tampering with an examination after it has been corrected. - ii.
 Plagiarism (reproducing someone else's words or ideas without accurate acknowledgment) Plagiarism: Presenting the work of another as one's own (i.e., without proper acknowledgement of the source or sources) or submitting a piece of work which in part or in whole is not entirely the student's own work, without attributing the unoriginal portions to their correct sources.
+The use of Al software or tools in any writing assignment unless otherwise authorized by the course instructor.
 The sole exception to the requirement of acknowledging sources occurs when ideas or information are common knowledge.
 Submitting the same work for credit for more than one course without written permission from all instructors involved.
 (See Appendix to this Code of Conduct.) - iii.
 Falsifying information (providing untrue information) Falsification and Fabrication: Altering, counterfeiting, or inventing information or material presented in an academic evaluation activity; presenting data in a piece of work that were not gathered in accordance with guidelines defining appropriate methods for collecting or generating data, or including a substantially inaccurate account of the method by which the data were gathered or collected; changing, attempting to change, or falsifying academic records, including attendance records or sign-in sheets. - iv.
 Unauthorized collaboration (getting assistance or sharing work without permission.) - v.
 Facilitating academic dishonesty (participating in an act that creates an unearned advantage for someone) Complicity in Academic Dishonesty: Helping or attempting to help another to commit an act of academic dishonesty, especially providing material or information to another person with knowledge that the material or information will be used deceitfully in an academic evaluation activity; permitting one's own work to be submitted by another person as if it were that person's original work; requesting, acquiring, possessing, or providing another person with an examination or portion of an examination without consent of the instructor. - vi.
 Bribes, Favors, Threats: Bribing or attempting to bribe, promising favors to, or making threats against any person, with the intention of affecting a record of a grade or evaluation of academic performance; conspiring with another person who then performs one of these acts in one's behalf.